Updated: Aug 12

 I hadn’t realized how much of my self worth had been tied to the interaction and validation of the observant world until it was forcefully halted.

 At first, there was shock.
-Then, an overwhelming anger and righteous fury that had me sending bitter, inflammatory emails everyday.
+Then, an overwhelming anger and righteous fury.
 Finally, there was a quiet realization that everything I had built, everything I had invested in, planned, loved, and created from scratch was leveled, and no one was listening.
 I would thrift a new outfit and excitedly think about making a post for it, only to remember there was no one to see it.
 I put on my sweatshirt I designed thinking I could advertise that way, but there was no where to do so.
 Most of all, I grieved the loss of the version of me that only existed in pictures.
 The prospect of simply restarting something that had taken me countless years of time, investment, love, and sacrifice (both monetary and mental) was so overwhelming, I didn't want to do anything at all.
 It's too much.
 I'm too far behind now.
 I'll never catch up.
 I'll never make back what I lost.
 If I did try, it would only be a pale, rushed imitation of what I'm trying to recreate.
 I could try to find the straggler accounts I remembered by name, but my community might not be able to find me again either.
 There was no warning, and no closure.
 What I had built had been erased.